-- No overdraft fees because the checking product is a prepaid, reloadable debit card.
+- No overdraft fees because the checking products are prepaid, reloadable debit cards.

-- Simple and engaging mobile experience, unlike banking on a phone with a traditional bank.
+- A simple and engaging mobile experience, unlike banking on a phone with a traditional bank.

 - Intuitive budgeting and money-tracking tools that allow you to determine whether or not you should buy an item.